Homelessness in Ireland

 Sleeping Rough

-The latest count of people sleeping rough found 128 people across Dublin city centre in Spring 2024.
+The latest count of people sleeping rough found 145 people across Dublin city centre in winter 2025.

 Year On Year